-come to participate on a non-credit basis.
+come to participate on a non-cred-

-"This study tour represents a milestone in our department," said Dr. Tina Lesher, chairperson of the Department of Communication.
-"By joining in efforts with leading Taiwan universities, Professors Lum and
+"This study tour represents a for new members milestone in our department," said Dr. Tina Lesher, chairperson of Department

-Peck have provided an extraordinary, moderately-priced opportunity for anyone with an interest in international media."
+Communication.
+"By joining in efforts with leading Taiwan universities, Professors Lum and Peck have provided an extraordinary, moderately-priced opportunity for anyone with an interest in international media."

-Lum has published widely in the Asian/America media field.
+Lum has published widely in Asian/America media field.
 He is author of a book on karaoke as a hybrid media form and cultural phenomenon.
 Peck is an expert in cable television industry and has authored a book on issues concerning municipal regulation of cable TV.
 She teaches courses related to global media.